ErpNetDocs/dev/building-apps/auth/samples/spa-access-token-auth-code.md

 After all, your final goal is to acquire an access token.
 The process is very similar to this example [Basic example of acquiring an access token](./web-app-access-token-auth-code.md), but here is added another intermediate step - the process of impersonating a user.
 Here's a summary of how the whole process goes:

-1. Your external app will navigate to the [authorize endpoint](../how-apps-connect/identity-server.md), passing your trusted app details (the trusted app, corresponding to your external app).
+1. Your external app will navigate to the [authorize endpoint](../concepts/how-apps-connect/identity-server.md), passing your trusted app details (the trusted app, corresponding to your external app).
 2. If all's OK, the browser where your app is opened will be redirected to the @@erpnet login page, where the user will enter their credentials.
-3. If the user logs in successfully, the @@erpnet login page (i.e. @@erpnet Identity Server) will be redirect to an uri, back to your external SPA.
+3. If the user logs in successfully, the @@erpnet login page (i.e. @@erpnet Identity) will be redirect to an uri, back to your external SPA.
 4. There you'll receive an authorization code.
 5. Finally you'll exchange the auth code for an access and refresh tokens at the token endpoint.
 6. You'll obtain an access and refresh tokens on behalf of the logged user (2).